Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 So what else would you have done?

-So, you know, my knee jerk answer
+So you know, my knee jerk we answer

-and I guess I can't give,
+and I guess I can't give.

-but I was 12 years old.
+When I was 12 years old, I wanted to be

-basketball player.
+a professional basketball player.

 So I gave up on that early on.